-leave: Must be currently covered; self-employed persons and contract workers must meet contribution conditions and a means test.
+leave: The insured must be currently covered; selfemployed persons and contract workers must meet contribution conditions and a means test.

-Tuberculosis benefits: Must have 1 year of coverage.
+Tuberculosis benefits: The insured must have at least 1 year of coverage.

 Medical benefits: There is no minimum qualifying period.